shioyadan/Konata/docs/kanata-log-format.md

 * Arguments:
     * ID is the serial id in the log file.
     * LANE_ID is the lane id.
+        * See the description of the lane feature in the Structure section.
     * STAGE_NAME is the name of the pipeline stage.
         * An arbitrary stage name can be used.